tjacobs/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |Data Set Summary| I've calculated totals of examples and labels.
 |Exploratory Visualization| I've chosen random images from the training set and displayed them along with their text label descriptions, and plotted distribution of labels.
 |Preprocessing| I've normalised the images using OpenCV.
-|Model Architecture| My model is based on LeNet, and I've experimented with adding dropout to improve performance.
+|Model Architecture| My model is based on LeNet.
 |Model Training| I've trained it for 50 Epochs.
-|Solution Approach| I started with LeNet, and added dropout.
+|Solution Approach| I adapted LeNet.
 Normalising the images helped greatly, especially with calculating top_5 softmax probablities for confidence evaluation later on.
 |Acquiring New Images| I used Google Maps street view to move around Berlin and take screenshots of traffic signs in Germany, and searched on Google Images.
-|Performance on New Images| The performance turned out to be 4 out of 5 correct, 80%.
-Pretty good, but would be best to get that last one correct as well.
+|Performance on New Images| Calculated.
 |Model Certainty, Softmax Probabilities| I've calculated softmax probabilities for predictions.

 ---